 Have you noticed blemishes and breakouts on your shoulder area?
 There are a couple things to think about.
 Make sure your bra straps are resting comfortably on your shoulders and aren’t too tight.
 If you’re wearing tank tops, the same thing goes.
 For men and women who carry messenger bags, back packs or purses, keep them light.
 A bag that’s too heavy, coupled with friction, can lead to skin irritation and breakouts.

 There’s nothing more frustrating than finding breakouts on your legs and thighs.
 When it comes to the upper part of your legs, there can be several culprits that cause those unsightly pimples.
 In many cases, you may be having a reaction to body lotions, creams, shower gels, laundry detergents, bleach, dryer sheets, you name it.
 Pay attention if you notice your skin breaking out.
 For lower legs, you may notice irritation after shaving.
 Be sure to use a fresh, clean razor, warm water and be wary of leaving depilatory creams on for too long, or applying self tanner right after a fresh shave.

 Bonus Tip: Just like the rest of your body, your legs don’t like to be wrapped too tight.
 Opt for looser fitting pants and remove any elastic fabrics as soon as possible after a long day.

-Back acne or bacne is very common.
-There are so many contributors to back acne, including tight clothing, excessive sweating, not showering right after exercising and laying your back against dirty athletic equipment or even a yoga mat.
+Back acne, or bacne, is very common.
+There are so many contributors to back acne, including tight clothing, excessive sweating, not showering right after exercising and lying your back against dirty athletic equipment or even a yoga mat.
 The key here comes right back to cleansing your skin to keep it free from germs and bacteria.